manosec/Cryptography/README.md

 # Disclaimer

-I'm not Resposible for the action that you made. this is purely for  educational purpose only,
+I'm not Responsible for the action that you made. this is purely for  educational purpose only,
       **play with your own risk.**